 Kanyakumari, which was famous as “Cape Comorin” in the past, is situated in Tamil Nadu, India.
-The town is located at the southernmost tip of Indian mainland.
+The town is located at the southernmost tip of the Indian mainland.
 Kanyakumari rests at the position where the Indian Ocean, the Bay of Bengal and the Arabian Sea join.

-The state of Kerala is situated towards its northwest and west, whereas the Tirunelveli district is located towards its north and east.
+The state of Kerala is situated towards its northwest and west, whereas, the Tirunelveli district is located towards its north and east.
 The capital of Kerala, that is Thiruvanathapuram, is located at almost 85 kilometers from Kanyakumari.
 The town is also well-known for its eye-catching and magnificent dawns and dusks, particularly on the full moon days.

 Beaches in Kanyakumari are the main attractions for the fun loving people who come to enjoy the place with their family and friends.
-Some of the famous beaches near the town are- Sanguthurai beach, Thengapattinam beach and the Sothavilai beach.
+Some of the famous beaches near the town are- Sanguthurai Beach, Thengapattinam Beach, and the Sothavilai Beach.

-History of Cape Comorin
+History Of Cape Comorin

-Not only has it been one of the main centers for religion and art, but Kanyakumari has also been famous for commerce and trade for the past few centuries.
+Not only has it been one of the main centers of religion and art, but Kanyakumari has also been famous for commerce and trade for the past few centuries.
 The town was under the authority of a number of dynasties comprising Pandyas, Cholas, Nayaks and Cheras.
-One can get the proof of the art and civilization of these reigns by looking at the architecture of the Kanyakumari temples.
+One can get the proof of the art and civilization of these reigns by looking at the architecture of the Kanyakumari Temples.

 Soon after, the town came under the leadership of Venad dynasty.
 At that juncture, the capital of the town was situated at Padmanabhapuram.
 Since 1729 to 1758, Anizham Thirunal Marthanda Varma (the emperor of Venad), founded Travancore and the region which presently comes under the district Kanyakumari, was famous as South Travancore.

-After the reign of Paravar kings, the town was governed by the emperors of Travancore, under absolute power of British, until India became independent in 1947.
+After the reign of Paravar kings, the town was governed by the emperors of Travancore, under the absolute power of British, until India became independent in 1947.
 In 1947, Travancore was considered as a portion of the self-governing Indian Union and the reign of Travancore kings concluded.

-People and Culture
+People And Culture

 Kanyakumari has been famous for its art, culture, economy and history for thousands of years.
 One can find a mixture of religions like Christianity, Islam and Hinduism in the city and hence the place is famous for its mixed culture.
 For the past few centuries, Kanyakumari has been able to attract thousands of pilgrims by its rich cultural heritage.
-The beautiful churches, temples, statues and religious pillars catch the attention of the travelers.
+The beautiful churches, temples, statues and religious places catch the attention of the travelers.
 The mixed culture of the town is reflected in its constructions, arts and in the cuisines as well.
 The traditional dance of Kanyakumari is famous as Kathakali.
 Some of the main festivals which are celebrated in the town are Catholic Church’s Holy annual festival, Navratri and Chaitra purnima.

-Shopping in Kanyakumari
+Shopping In Kanyakumari

-Kanyakumari is not a place for shopaholics; however there are several shopping destinations where one can buy some mementos for their loved ones.
+Kanyakumari is not a place for shopaholics; however, there are several shopping destinations where one can buy some mementos for their loved ones.
 One can purchase numerous seashell items like lovely seashell trinkets and small mementos.
 One can also go for handicraft stuff made by the residents.
-These beautiful products are made of cane, bamboo and wood and one can buy it either to decorate their house or to gift their friends or relatives.
+These beautiful products are made of cane, bamboo, and wood and one can buy it either to decorate their house or to gift their friends or relatives.

-Sea food is quite famous among the locals of Kanyakumari.
+Seafood is quite famous among the locals of Kanyakumari.
 The food is very spicy, and coconut is the main ingredient in almost every cuisine.
 The majority of restaurants in the town offer a range of South Indian dishes including vada, idli, dosa and uttapam.
 There are also a few restaurants in Kanyakumari that offer Chinese, Rajasthani and Gujrati food as well.

 The nearest airport to the city is Thiruvananthapuram.
 Tourists can get down at the airport and take a taxi, train or a bus to reach Kanyakumari.
-Within Kanyakumari one can take auto rickshaws or buses to travel around.
+Within Kanyakumari, one can take auto rickshaws or buses to travel around.
 One can also hire a private taxi.